toaderflorin/florintoader/_posts/2020-04-02-immutability.markdown

 </code></pre>
 </div>

-This of course is nothing new because JavaScript doesn't check the values of the fields, it checks the instances and in the case of person A and B we have two different instances of an object with fields of equal value.
+This, of course, is nothing new because JavaScript doesn't check the values of the fields, it checks the instances and in the case of person A and B we have two different instances of an object with fields of equal value.

 Let's say we now have a method that is called <code>removeLastName()</code>.
 In the case of mutable languages we could write something like this: